zacisaacson/word_watch/README.md

 > Seeing is believing...

-This morning, your task is to bring Word Watch👀 to life!
+Today, your task is to bring Word Watch👀 to life!
 Find the API docs [here](https://github.com/turingschool-examples/word-watch-api).
 Essentially, you have two user stories:

 1. When the user comes to the page, they should see the top word and it's count on the right side of the page.
 2. When the user types a piece of text in text field and clicks the break down button, that word should be added to the master list of words.
 The piece of text could be a single word, or an entire essay.
 Make sure to read the API documentation carefully so you understand what needs to happen on the front end.